Before Letting Your Property

 Energy Performance Certificate (EPC)

 A valid Energy Performance Certificate is required for the marketing of your property in accordance with legislation.
 An EPC provides information on the energy efficiency of a building, giving the building an energy rating from A (the most efficient) to G (the least efficient).
+In accordance with Legislation (MEES) your property will need to have a Minimum Energy Efficiency Rating of ‘E’, to be marketed for let.

 It also makes recommendations on how a building’s energy use and carbon dioxide emissions could be reduced.
 Mundys can help you to organise an EPC if you do not have one in place and will also produce floor plans for the marketing of your property.